 I hope you find sustainability important when selecting a photographer to serve you.

 In place of paper, business transactions happen electronically.
 This includes contracts, invoices, and receipts.
 A client dashboard that stores digital copies of all documents makes it easy to communicate and saves on paper waste.

-When conducting business with outside vendors, online billing services replace paper statements and eliminate mail delivery.
+When conducting business with outside vendors, using an online billing service replaces paper statements and eliminates mail delivery.
 Any contractors hired receive payment electronically.

 For those rare times requiring a hard copy, printing on both sides of the paper helps cut down on waste.
 Unneeded printouts get placed in appropriate waste bins for recycling.
 Toner cartridges consumed during printing go back to the manufacturer for recycling.

 Online galleries and electronic proofs provide easy-to-use editing tools without waste.
 These also save time in making changes.
 Whenever possible, final photographic prints, wall art, albums, and photo books ship directly to clients instead of arriving at the studio first.

 Investing in pricier rechargeable batteries saves money over time and reduces waste.
 Rechargeable batteries designed for high-drain electronics offer fast recycle time, yet limit the release of toxic chemicals to the environment.